jeroenwijdemans/atomic-build/README.md

 Do not use any dependencies.
 Try to get the code (in Java as lean and readable as possible)

+Running the server:
+- add bin folder to the PATH
+- call atomic-run.sh

 2. Write Java client
 3. Write Windows Native client
 4. Write Mac client